What is a section 66W Certificate?

 A cooling off period can also be extended while it is on foot, if the vendor agrees in writing.
 Any request should not be left to the last minute as the purchaser’s hand may be forced to rescind the contract (or risk being locked into the contract without having completed its due diligence) if it does not receive a response from the vendor to the extension request and the strict 5PM deadline approaches on the last day of the cooling off period.

-How to cancel a Contract During the Cooling Off Period
+How to Rescind a Property Contract During the Cooling-Off Period

 Can You Exit a Property Contract After Giving a Section 66W Certificate?

-You cannot cancel a contract without penalty after giving a Section 66W Certificate except in some limited circumstances.
-These circumstances may include (but are not limited to):
+The short answer is usually not — it is difficult to exit a property contract without penalty after giving a Section 66W Certificate or after the expiry of the cooling off period, unless limited exceptions apply.
+These may include (but are not limited to):

-Whether the vendor failed to attach a document required to be in the contract under section 52A of the Conveyancing Act.
-If so, the purchaser has a right to rescind the contract within 14 days of the contract, provided that settlement has not yet occurred.
+• The vendor’s failure to include in the contract a document prescribed by section 52A of the Conveyancing Act, in which case the purchaser has a right to rescind the contract within 14 days, provided that settlement has not occurred.

-– Whether the vendor has breached a warranty implied by section 52A (2)(b) of the Conveyancing Act.
-If so, the Purchaser must have been unaware of the breach before entering into the contract.
-The Purchaser must also demonstrate they would not have entered into the contract if they had known about the breach.
+• The vendor’s breach of warranty implied by section 52A(2)(b) of the Conveyancing Act, in which case the purchaser may have a right to rescind the contract before settlement.
+However, the purchaser must prove that they were unaware of the breach before entering into the contract, and that they would not have entered into the contract had they known of the breach.

 For assistance with Section 66W certificates or any aspect of property contracts or conveyancing, please contact our office on (02) 9698 9160.
 Gattuso Legal is a legal practice in the Inner West of Sydney with experience in property law and conveyancing.
 Read more about Gattuso Legal’s conveyancing services.